 In October 2006, the FDIC issued a final rule to implement the one-time deposit insurance assessment credit as required by the Federal Deposit Insurance Reform Act of 2005.
 Under the final rule, institutions eligible for the one-time assessment credit are those that were in existence on December 31, 1996, and paid a deposit insurance assessment prior to that date, or are a successor to such an institution.
-The FDIC will apply an eligible institution's assessment credit (less any portion of the credit transferred to another institution) against the institution's future assessments to the maximum extent allowed by the statute beginning in 2007.
-An institution may view its Preliminary Statement of One-Time Credit through FDICconnect, the FDIC's e-business portal.
+The FDIC began to apply an eligible institution's assessment credit (less any portion of the credit transferred to another institution) against the institution's quarterly deposit insurance assessments to the maximum extent allowed by the statute starting with the assessment for the first quarter of 2007.
+All institutions have been provided a Statement of One-Time Credit through FDICconnect, the FDIC's e-business portal.

-For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) in 2006 for the amount of the one-time assessment credit that the FDIC has allocated to it.
+For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) in 2006 or 2007 for the amount of the one-time assessment credit that the FDIC has allocated to it.
 An eligible institution should recognize its assessment credit, to the extent it remains available and is allowed to be used, as a reduction in the insurance assessment expense the institution would otherwise be required to accrue each quarter beginning in 2007.

 In November 2006, the FDIC adopted a final rule amending its assessment regulations (12 CFR Part 327) to improve and modernize its operational systems for deposit insurance assessments.
-As a result of these amendments, deposit insurance assessments will be collected after each quarter ends, i.e., in arrears, beginning in 2007.
+As a result of these amendments, deposit insurance assessments began to be collected after each quarter ends, i.e., in arrears, earlier in 2007.
 This is a change from the FDIC's previous process for collecting deposit insurance assessments under which, in practice, assessment collection was accomplished prospectively every quarter.
 The last deposit insurance collection under the FDIC's former system was made on September 30, 2006, and represented payment for insurance coverage through December 31, 2006.
-The first deposit insurance collection under the new system, which will take place on June 30, 2007, will represent payment for insurance coverage from January 1 through March 31, 2007.
+The first deposit insurance coverage from January 1 through March 31, 2007.
+The second collection takes place on September 28, 2007, and covers the period from April 1 through June 30, 2007.

-As a consequence, each bank should accrue an estimate of its deposit insurance assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute, to that quarter's assessment.
-For example, as of March 31, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its March 31, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the first quarter of 2007 until June 30, 2007.
-When the bank receives its invoice from the FDIC on or about June 15, 2007, that shows its actual first quarter 2007 net assessment, it should treat any adjustment it needs to make to its previously recorded net assessment payable and net assessment expense as a change in accounting estimate.
+As a consequence of the FDIC's collection of deposit insurance assessments in arrears, each bank should accrue an estimate of its assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute, to that quarter's assessment.
+The net assessment payable and net assessment expense, if any, should be reported in Schedule RC-G, item 4, "All other liabilities," and in Schedule RI, item 7.d, "Other noninterest expense," respectively.
+For example, as of September 30, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its September 30, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the third quarter of 2007 until December 30, 2007.
+The bank's estimated net assessment payable and net assessment expense for the first and second quarters of 2007, if any, were to have been accrued and reported in the first quarter and second quarter 2007 Call Reports, respectively.
+After receiving an invoice from the FDIC on or about September 14, 2007, that shows its actual second quarter 2007 net assessment, each bank should treat any adjustment it needs to make to its previously recorded second quarter net assessment payable and net assessment expense as a change in accounting estimate in its June 30, 2007, Call Report income statement.